-Ortisei – Arrive in Italy and transfer to Ortisei, with time to wander the village and enjoy the crisp air and dramatic views from town.
-Ortisei has a nice, pedestrian-only town center and a laid-back atmosphere.
+Ortisei – Arrive in Italy and transfer to Ortisei with time to wander the village, enjoying the crisp air and dramatic views from town.
+Ortisei has a charming pedestrian-only town center and a laid-back atmosphere.
 Your private taxi transfer from Venice, Verona, Innsbruck or Munich is included in your tour.
 Stay in a beautiful 4-star hotel with great food and a welcoming pool and spa.

-Ortisei – One of the charms of Ortisei are the many different trail options surround the village.
-On your first full hiking day, you might take a dayhike through high scenic meadows to the Brogles hut, where you can look back on almost your entire route so far and gaze upon the jagged needles of the Puez-Odle peaks.
+Ortisei – One of the many charms of Ortisei is the variety of trail options surrounding the village.
+On your first full hiking day, you might take a dayhike through high scenic meadows to the Brogles hut, where you can look out over your route to come, gazing upon the jagged needles of the Puez-Odle peaks.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.

 Alpina Dolomites – You’ll start with an easy morning with plenty of time to relax before your hike.
 Start with a gondola from town up the vast meadows of the Alpe di Siusi, the largest mountain meadow in the Alps.
 The undulating trail across the meadows passes by a number of small mountain inns.
-We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites, including our favorite Kaiserschmarrn in South Tyrol.
+We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites.

-After lunch, continue across the Siusi to the 5-star Hotel Alpina Dolomites.
+After lunch, you’ll head out across the Alpe di Siusi to the south with the Schlern massif looming above you before looping back to the 5-star Hotel Alpina Dolomites.
 The Alpina Dolomites is the epitome of mountain luxury, with beautiful rooms and a not-to-be-missed pool and spa.
 The Alpe di Siusi is a popular destination with hikers during the day, and takes on a quiet ambiance in the evening that allows you to relax and enjoy a beautiful evening high in the mountains.

 Selva – Today you’ll traverse the dramatic Sassolungo and Sassopiatto mountain group.
 One option includes a steep and somewhat rugged ascent leading directly into the heart of the mountains, surrounded on all sides by jagged peaks.
 You might hike all the way to a high pass, to the Toni Demetz hut, where a fun gondola brings you down to the Sella pass where a bus takes you to Selva.